 - Brick Break: Occurs twice in the film; once during a demonstration by Ms. Wade, and again in the tournament itself.
 Also doubles as Chekhov's Skill.

-- Determinator: Despite dislocating his shoulder, Alex Grady refuses to give up or let his bad shoulder end his dreams a second time, and demands that it is popped back into place.
-He then continues the match with one arm in a sling.
+- Despite dislocating his shoulder, Alex Grady refuses to give up or let his bad shoulder end his dreams a second time, and demands that it be popped back into place.
+He then continues the match with one arm in a sling, and manages to win.